Skip to Main Content

 Key Australian authorised and unauthorised law reports series are listed in section 2.2.3 of the Australian Guide to Legal Citation ('AGLC').

 The AGLC Appendix uses an asterisk * to identify authorised Australian law reports eg the Commonwealth Law Reports (CLR) are the authorised series for the High Court of Australia.
 Where a case is reported in multiple law report series, an authorised version should be cited in preference to an unauthorised version.
 This is in line with AGLC and court rules.
-CaseBase case records in Lexis Advance display the most authoritative citation first in the listing of parallel citations.
+CaseBase case records in Lexis Advance [now Lexis+ Australia] display the most authoritative citation first in the listing of parallel citations.

 Video: Consultative Council of Australasian Law Reporting, 'Why Authorised Reports Matter!'
 (YouTube, 2 June 2023) <https://youtu.be/-aza7NlEE2o?si=8std0_vexrgQ5GCF>.